monomelodies/monad/docs/components/models.md

 > Of course, we don't care if you get your data from a relational database,
 > a NoSQL database, an Excel file, flat JSON or a random Google query.
 The
 > point is, each 'item' is represented by a single model.
+For simplicity,
+> whenever this manual mentions "database" we actually mean "whatever storage
+> your API is talking to".

 The model itself is _not_ an object in the Angular-sense; it is pure EcmaScript.
 Apart from advantages over Angular (services are singletons, whereas models by